My best advice for China is always take out comprehensive travel insurance.

 Pollution

 High pollution in China is a big problem in many cities, particularly if you have pre-existing conditions or respiratory issues.
-Consider buying a face mask that blocks out pollution, and stay indoors on the worst days.

 You can check this page for the latest pollution levels in the cities you’re traveling to.